se-edu/learningresources/contents/staticAnalysis/PMD.md

 You can configure PMD to only include the rules that your want (see [How to make a new rule set](https://pmd.github.io/pmd-5.5.3/customizing/howtomakearuleset.html)).

 #### Suppress Warnings
-PMD supports suppressing warning in four ways:
+PMD supports suppressing warnings in four ways:

-- Using Annotations
+- Annotations
-- Using Comments
+- Comments
-- Using Violation Suppress Regex
+- Violation Suppress Regex
-- Using Violation Suppress XPath
+- Violation Suppress XPath

 The details are described [here](https://pmd.github.io/pmd-5.5.3/usage/suppressing.html).